judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Relationship with Egyptian media?
   - Voice of America, NY Times, Washington Times, the Economist all have offices here.
 There are dialogue and an international media presence, but I couldn't speak to details.

-{% cloudinary /assets/images/2015/10/ambassador-stephen-beecroft-cairo.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/ambassador-stephen-beecroft-cairo.jpeg caption="" alt="" %}

 #### Mr. Ahmed El Alfi, Founder & Chairman of Sawari Ventures